 Washington State University offers an online certificate in organic agriculture.

-Also Check out the Penn State Cooperative Extension Beginning Farmer School, Online.
+Penn State Cooperative Extension Beginning Farmer School

--C.R.A.F.T.
+C.R.A.F.T.
 (Collaborative Regional Alliance for Farmer Training)

 The Collaborative Regional Alliance for Farmer Training (CRAFT) is a farmer-led coalition organized by sustainable agriculture farmers in a self-selected geographic region.
 Participating farmers offer up their time, talents and experience to help prepare the next generation of farmers.
 The secret to CRAFT’s success is simple — farmers learn most effectively from other farmers.
 CRAFT provides farmer-to-farmer learning and access to the social network and culture of local farmers.
-To learn more, visit the CRAFT Website at: http://www.craftfarmers.org/
+To learn more, visit the CRAFT Website at: https://www.craftfarmer.org/

 CRAFT Programs in North America organized by region: